Stopping Criteria for the Conjugate Gradient Algorithm in High-Order Finite Element Methods: Numerical experiments

 \cref{4-3-2} is more challenging than \cref{4-3-1}.
 Analysis for similar problems in one dimensional space is provided in \cite{wang2007large}.
 We refine the mesh such that the mesh consists of 5747 elements in solving \cref{4-3-2}. \cref{iteration3_eta} depicts the convergence history of the energy norm of errors and their estimates.
 The energy norm of the total error and the $\BA$-norm of the algebraic error display several plateaus in the iteration process.
 Moreover, the norm of the residual is highly oscillatory when the total error is in the first three plateaus.
 All error estimators and indicators follow the trend of the residual, rather than the trend of the total error since all indicators are based on local residuals and jump residuals.
 In particular, the right part of \cref{iteration3_eta} shows that with the delay parameter $d=10$, $\eta_{\text{alg}}$ does not provide an accurate approximation of the exact algebraic error.
 As also highlighted in \cite[Section 4.1]{arioli2004stopping}, a large value of $d$ is necessary to obtain an accurate algebraic error estimator.
 In this example, the estimator $\eta_{\text{alg}}$ with $d$ exceeding 150, may serve as an effective estimator.
 However, it requires an extra 150 iterations to obtain the estimator.
-Since $\eta_{\text{alg}}$ substantially underestimates the algebraic error at several phases of the iteration, its inferior performance contributes to the failure of criteria $\eta_{\text{alg}}\leq \tau \eta_{\text{R}}$, $\eta_{\text{alg}}\leq \tau \eta_{\text{BDM}}$, and $\eta_{\text{alg}}\leq \tau \eta_{\underline{\text{BDM}}}$.
+Since $\eta_{\text{alg}}$ substantially underestimates the algebraic error at several phases of the iteration, its inferior performance contributes to the failure of criteria $\eta_{\text{alg}}\leq \tau \eta_{\text{R}}$ and $\eta_{\text{alg}}\leq \tau \eta_{\text{FC}}$ .

 The results for \cref{4-3-2} are also presented in \cref{tb:3}.
 The criteria based on $\eta_\text{R}$, $\eta_\text{BDM}$, and $\eta_\text{RF}^{\Bw}$ result in early termination with the same quality ratios, as they all suggests stopping at the second plateau (approximately from 400 to 600 steps).
-The termination resulting from the criterion $\eta_\text{alg} \leq \tau \eta_{\underline{\text{BDM}}}$ is slightly early, since the iteration stops at the third plateau.

 As expected, the criterion based on the relative norm of the residual requires a large number of iterations.